mattermost/docs/source/overview/security.rst

 Security Updates
 ------

-Security reseachers provide confidential feedback to Mattermost, Inc. using a responsible disclosure policy, allowing for security updates to be provided to the community prior to public disclosure.
+Security updates address newly discovered attacks reported to Mattermost, Inc. by the security research community.
+Disclosures are made confidentially, under the Mattermost responsible disclosure policy, allowing for Mattermost, Inc. to provide security updates to the community prior to public disclosure.

 For more information, please see: